The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line becomes clogged by mold, algae or bugs, the water that collects on the evaporator coil won’t be able to flush away.
-This can lead to a flooded basement, water damage in your home, and even mold and mildew growth.
-The float switch in your indoor coil will shut down the system when it detects a clogged drain line.
+If the drain line for condensation is blocked by algae, mold or snails the line won’t flush out the water that is collected by your evaporator coil in cooling.
+This can result in flooding of your basement, water damage to your home, as well as mold and mildew growth.
+The float switch near your indoor coil will shut off the system when it detects a blocked drain line.